 A plain English summary is a clear explanation of your research.

 Many reviewers use this summary to inform their review of your funding application.
 They include academics, social care researchers, practitioners who do not have specialist knowledge of your field as well as members of the public.
-If your application for funding is successful, the summary will be used on National Institute for Health Research (NIHR) and other websites.
+If your application for funding is successful, the summary will be used on National Institute for Health and Care Research (NIHR) and other websites.

 A good quality plain English summary providing an easy to read overview of your whole study will help: